SquareSquash/java/README.md

 java_squash
 ===========

-Java client for Squash exception reporting format
+Java client for Squash exception reporting format.
+The SquashEntry class is meant to be extended and then serialized with gson for transmission to the Squash server.